- What kind of tracks can I create in BandLab?

 If you hit Save, this will prompt a screen where you can name your project, add a description, as well as tag it with a genre.

-How do I fix my recordings sounding out of time on Android?
+How do I fix recordings that sound out of time on Android?

 If you’re feeling like your recordings are out of time, or slightly delayed – you’re experiencing latency.

-This is undesirable and especially prevalent on Android devices as there are thousands and thousands of different devices that have different hardware configurations.
+This is undesirable and especially prevalent on Android devices as there are thousands of different devices that have different hardware configurations.

 One way to try and improve performance is by running a Latency Test.
 This allows BandLab to detect and try to apply specific compensation techniques to improve built-in device latency.

-Tap on the Gear Icon at the top of the screen to access the settings.
+Tap on the Gear Icon at the top of the screen to access Settings.
 Under Additional Settings, tap on Latency Fix.

 What does the “Q” button do on MIDI Instruments?